acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 ---

 Every artifact in the archive has an *artifact file* associated with it in the repository.
-An artifact file holds metadata about the artifact, including links to the files associated with it.
+An artifact file holds metadata about the artifact, including the files and links associated with it.
 All you have to do to add content to the repository is write an artifact file!
 This section will document the format of artifact files and conventions for writing them.